alexa/alexa-auto-sdk/aacs/android/service/README.md

   }
 }
 ```
-If your application uses the deprecated `CBL` module, disable the `Authorization` module in the configuration:
+If your application wants to disable the `Authorization` module in the configuration:
 ```
 "aacs.authorization": {
   "Authorization": {